Artist: The Wedding Present

 Remember that feeling of suddenly being overcome by the need to commit?
 I don’t mean to a girl in a favourite dress.
 I mean to a band.
 You’ve heard them on Peel, you’ve taped them off the radio, you’ve read about them in the NME; now it’s time to buy the album.
 You don’t have bottomless pockets; to fork out for an LP is a major declaration of love.
 Remember how stung you felt when you spent that week’s allowance from your grant on Dali’s Car by Dali’s Car because it was Pete Murphy and Mick Kahn from pre-accredited bands and you’d found the single hooky on Max Headroom or some other video show?
 An LP you wished you’d never bought was a shot through the heart.
 A waste of money.
 When I bought George Best on the strength of all those Peel tracks I knew it would be a sound investment.
 Well, if I didn’t like the record, I would always want that sleeve in my collection.

 I loved the record as much as I loved the sleeve.
 I loved it more.
 Its locomotive guitar and drums combined under Chris Allison’s sympathetic, heads-down production to provide a new way to travel for the grown-up indie kid.
-There was something so right about David Gedge’s lovesick northern ballads, set to he and Peter Solowka’s never-ending riffs which were as raw and plaintive as the woes of the songs’ packed-in protagonists, whom we all suspected were Gedge himself, a man near-permanently let down, finished with, betrayed or two-timed by girls.
+There was something so right about David Gedge’s lovesick northern ballads, set to his and Peter Solowka’s never-ending riffs which were as raw and plaintive as the woes of the songs’ packed-in protagonists, whom we all suspected were Gedge himself, a man near-permanently let down, finished with, betrayed or two-timed by girls.
 Gedge was a few years older than me, but I identified with his struggle.
 Being single is the great leveller.
 I was newly single when I bought George Best and would soon be living in my first one-room studio flat, the perfect cell in which to lose myself in The Wedding Present’s breakneck melancholia.

 My Favourite Dress is my favourite Wedding Present song.
 I think of it as definitive, and for all the constant pleasures Gedge has supplied since, as The Wedding Present and Cinerama, it remains unassailable.
 It pretty much breaks my heart each time I listen to it.
 Gedge’s pained recollection of uneaten meals, a lonely star, a long walk home, the pouring rain and a six-hour wait, leads inexorably up to this image of an ex’s dress.
 We who have fallen under Gedge’s spell have all imagined what that dress might look like.
 My first imagining – a floral print dress, maybe Oxfam, perhaps worn under a cardigan – is hard to shake.